What Does It Mean to Be Party to a Lawsuit?

 Problems may occur with respect to identifying the proper party when a plaintiff sues a business.
 For example, the business may have a "doing business as" name, but that description may not be the same as the legal name of the business (e.g., XYZ LLC, doing business as EZ Auto Repair).

 In this scenario, the plaintiff will need to research the state and local business registration databases to figure out the legal business name of the party that should be held accountable.
 The legal business name must be recovered in order to file suit, because an entity that doesn't bear a legal liability cannot be held liable.

 Once all the required parties are brought together, the case may move forward with the preliminary proceeding and pre-trial discovery, with the trial immediately following.
 A moving party is the party that has filed a motion with a court.
 The plaintiff, or moving party, is responsible for proving all of the elements of their claim(s).

 It's also the burden of proof that the defendant must prove mitigating circumstances or affirmative defenses in criminal or civil court.
 In civil court, aggravating circumstances also only have to be proven by a preponderance of the evidence, as opposed to beyond reasonable doubt (as they do in criminal court).
 This means that judge or jury must conclude that it is more likely than not that a particular event occurred.
 The defendant must prove to the judge or jury that the plaintiff's claim(s) lack merit.
 If the defendant fails to do this they will most likely lose the case.

 If you need help determining what it means to be party to a lawsuit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.